Kerlin-Augustin/omniphone/README.md

 ## Lessons Learned:

-I learned <%= %> allows the ejs content to show on the screen and <% %> will remain on the backend.
-This was really helpful to learn early so the syntax could make more sense moving forward.
+I learned <%= %> allows you to put javascript on an html file.
+The content that goes in between the <%= %> syntax will show on the screen and content inside of the <% %> will remain on the backend.
+This was really helpful to learn early so the syntax could make more sense moving forward and be more clear.